erwinholzhauser/parser-code_generator/README.txt

 	lexeme_table.txt, a lexeme table for the source program. lexeme_list.txt, a lexeme list for the source program.

+	Also printed to the console, prefaced by "Source Program: <newline>", "Lexeme Table: <newline>", and "Lexeme List: <newline>", respectively..

 Directive "-a" "
 	assembly.txt, the generated assembly code for the P-machine.

+	Also printed to the console, prefaced by "Generated Assembly Code: <newline>".

 Directive "-v" :
 	output1.txt, which will contain a print out of the source program in interpreted assembly language, with line numbers. output2.txt, which will contain the print-out of the program execution in the virtual machine, showing the stack, PC, BP, and SP.

+	Also printed to the console, prefaced by "Assembly Source Program: <newline>" and Program Execution in VM: <newline>", respectively.

 IV.
 Compile & Run: